bergesinstitute/graf-method/book-4-unit-1.md

 5. I worked last Sunday.
 6. We lived in that house from 2005 to 2008.
 7. You had a test last Friday.
-8. I met John on Tuesday.
+8. I went to a restaurant on Wednesday.

 ## 5. Completar, usando presente progresivo (estar + -ando/-iendo)